-1. Discriminate against anyone, either directly or indirectly, on the basis of a Protected Characteristic.

-- 2. Subject anyone to less favourable treatment on the basis of them doing a Protected Act (victimisation). - 3.
+- 1. Discriminate against anyone, either directly or indirectly, on the basis of a Protected Characteristic. - 2.
+Subject anyone to less favourable treatment on the basis of them doing a Protected Act (victimisation see section 7.C below). - 3.
 Subject anyone to harassment in relation to a Protected Characteristic.